qunfengdong/MicroGMT/README.md

                         Sequence divergence: asm5/asm10/asm20 for ~0.1/1/5 percentages.
 Only works with 'assembly' option. [asm5]
   -t THREAD             Number of threads.
 [10]
 ```
 -md MIN_DISTANCE: The minimum distance to buffer records to account for clipping on the 5' end of the records, used by GATK/picard to mark duplicates.
 Only works with 'fastq' option.
 You may want to set it to about twice the 99.5% percentile of the fragment insert size distribution, or set it to -1 to use either a) twice the first read's read length, or b) 100, whichever is smaller.
 See https://gatk.broadinstitute.org/hc/en-us/articles/360036508852-MarkDuplicatesWithMateCigar-Picard- for more details. **If you get incomplete bam file and error like "Found a samRecordWithOrdinal with sufficiently large clipping that we may have missed including it in an early duplicate marking iteration.
-Please increase the minimum distance to at least XXbp" and/or [E::bgzf_read] Read block operation failed with error 4 after xxx of xxx bytes", set this parameter to a larger value accordingly.** [-1]
+Please increase the minimum distance to at least XXbp" and/or "[E::bgzf_read] Read block operation failed with error 4 after xxx of xxx bytes", set this parameter to a larger value accordingly.** [-1]

 ### annotate_vcf.py
 ``` bash